Cxpher/Era/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Era's documentation!
+Welcome to Nutanix Era database workshop!
 ===============================

 .. toctree::
     :maxdepth: 2
-    :caption: Era with MSSQL Track
+    :caption: MSSQL with Nutanix Era (Option A)
     :name: _dbs
     :hidden: